-- (a) Undertaking consultations, in an appropriate setting, with minimal interruption, while maintaining verbal, auditory and personal privacy. - (b) Using appropriate communication and questioning techniques to gather relevant patient information on allopathic, complementary and alternative medicines and therapy use. - (c) Consulting with a patient and/or caregiver to determine health needs in a culturally sensitive manner. - (d) Identifying the need for further information and/or referral to an appropriate healthcare provider/resource. - (e) Where appropriate and after obtaining patient consent, using diagnostic aids and/or - (f) Where applicable, examining patient records to obtain patient medication and disease - (a) Maintaining the confidentiality of nation information in line with legislative requirements
+- (a) Undertaking consultations, in an appropriate setting, with minimal interruption, while maintaining verbal, auditory and personal privacy. - (b) Using appropriate communication and questioning techniques to gather relevant patient information on allopathic, complementary and alternative medicines and therapy use. - (c) Consulting with a patient and/or caregiver to determine health needs in a culturally sensitive manner. - (d) Identifying the need for further information and/or referral to an appropriate healthcare provider/resource. - (e) Where appropriate and after obtaining patient consent, using diagnostic aids and/or tests. - (f) Where applicable, examining patient records to obtain patient medication and disease history. - (g) Maintaining the confidentiality of patient information in line with legislative requirements.

-(g) Maintaining the confidentiality of patient information in line with legislative requirements. (h) Keeping and maintaining appropriate records.
+(h) Keeping and maintaining appropriate records.
 Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes No D IF YES, on the basis of the evidence I have identified I can do this.
+Yes $\square$ No $\square$ IF YES, on the basis of the evidence I have identified I can do this.

-2.2 Patient counselling
+Patient counselling 2.2